TMTuringMachine/FollowUp-HackNYU/README.md

 ## 💡 Inspiration

 Handling attendance, awarding exam marks, and giving feedback for a whole class of numerous students is not an easy task.
 Similarly, sometimes it's easy to check and maintain the record of your children for the parents.
-APPNAME is a tool to help you manage your class if you are a teacher or check your child's performance if you are a parent.
+FollowUp is a tool to help you manage your class if you are a teacher or check your child's performance if you are a parent.

 ## 💻 What it does